Arkleseisure/Arkleseisure.github.io/index.md

 ---
 layout: default
-title: Home - Sean Herrington BlueDot project
+title: Home - Life, the Universe and That Safety Thing
 ---

 This is a project for the BlueDot Alignment course attempting to automate interpretability by fully explaining neural networks using ChatGPT.